Bloc/base-frontend-project/README.md

 ```

 and it will be automatically populated in the compiled CSS file when you save any Sass file.

+### Difference between Pages and Templates

+The `pages` directory is where you should keep application layouts.
+That is, these are full pages where you'll put a base HTML structure that might hold a `ui-view` or another dynamic set of HTML based on differing routes, app states, etc.

+Templates are partials, or smaller sets of HTML that will be populated into the pages.
+The distinction is similar to the differene between `index.html` and the HTML files in the `templates` directory in Bloc Jams.

 ## Grunt plugins